3-Cup vs. Propeller vs. Ultrasonic – Which Wind Sensor is Right for You?

 Dyacon Wind Sensors

 Dyacon WSD-1 (and WSD-2) are 3-cup anemometers with integrated wind vanes.
 These are smart devices, incorporating digital circuitry in the anemometer itself.
 This allows for a high-degree of power optimization and multi-value output.

 WSD-1 uses a Modbus RTU slave interface, and WSD-2 is an SDI-12 sensor.

 WSD-1 is ideally suited for industrial applications and is used for Dyacon’s MS-100 series weather stations.
-The integrated electronics provide not only current wind speed, but also 2 minute average, 10 minute average, and real-time gust capture.
+The integrated electronics provide not only current wind speed measurement, but also 2 minute average, 10 minute average, and real-time gust capture.
 This reduces the burden in the host device, which would typically require significantly more power to calculate the same values.
-When WSD-1 is used with automation systems, such as PLCs, the digital output and calculated values can reduce programming on the host device.
+When our wind speed and direction sensor is used with automation systems, such as PLCs, the digital output and calculated values can reduce programming on the host device.

 WSD-1 and -2 have proven track records with successful multi-year use in mountainous and desert environments with minimal maintenance.
 The service interval is 3 to 5 years, at which point Dyacon will change the bearings, update the firmware, and perform any other service for a 1 year warranty.

 WSD-1 power draw is only about 2 mA, substantially less than ultrasonic sensors and other anemometers with on-board measurement processing.

 Another differentiator for Dyacon WSD-1 and -2 is the wind vane uses a contactless vane sensor.
 As such, there is no dead spot.
 This allows the wind sensor to be electronically zeroed and eliminates a wear component.